NxPKG/khulnasoft-docs/content/images/cloudflare-images/upload-images/dashboard-upload.md

 # Images dashboard upload

-Use the dashboard to quickly upload a single image to your Cloudflare Images account.
+Use the dashboard to quickly upload a single image to your Khulnasoft Images account.

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Select **Images**.
 3. Drag your image to **Quick upload**, or select **Drop images here or select to browse**.